microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 ### Actions

-* Create all required Azure resources in Region West Europe (Source environmet)
-  * Virtual Network: mh-vnet-weu
-  * Virtual Machine: mh-vm-weu\<Suffix\>

-* Set up and enabling disaster recovery with Azure Site Recovery
+* Set up and enable disaster recovery with Azure Site Recovery and monitor the failover progress
-  * Enabling replication for the virtual machine
-  * Monitor the replication process

-* Performing a disaster recovery drill and a test failover
+* Performing a disaster recovery drill, creating recovery plan and test failover
-  * Create a recovery plan: mh-dr-drill
-  * Run a test failover
-  * Monitor failover progress

 * Failback to the Europe West region (Source environment) and monitor the progress

 ### Success Criteria

-* You have created the virtual network and virtual machine in the West Europe region.
 * You can enable replication for the virtual machine to the North Europe region.
 * You successfully initiated a Testfailover from Azure Region West Europe to North Europe with a near zero downtime requirement.
 * Failback to the Europe West region has been successfully performed.